Ruben Volt

 Ruben Volt (born 19 March 2006) is an Estonian racing driver who is competing in TCR Europe Touring Car Series and in TCR Italy with ALM Motorsport.
 Volt has also competed in TCR World Tour.

 Career

 2024

-In 2024 Ruben continued his career in TCR Europe Touring Car Series and in TCR Italy with ALM Motorsport aiming the title.
-He is driving with Honda Civic Type R TCR.
-Ruben got his first win in TCR Europe in Salzburgring which was his fourth podium of the year.
+In 2024, Volt continued his career in TCR Europe Touring Car Series and in TCR Italy with ALM Motorsport aiming the title.
+He was driving with Honda Civic Type R TCR.
+Volt got his first win in TCR Europe in Salzburgring which was his fourth podium of the year.